tcollier/whirled_peas/README.md

      ╚══╝╚══╝ ╚═╝  ╚═╝╚═╝╚═╝  ╚═╝╚══════╝╚══════╝╚═════╝    ╚═╝     ╚══════╝╚═╝  ╚═╝╚══════╝
 ```

 Easily create terminal-based graphics to visualize the execution of your code.
-Whirled Peas offers templating inspired by HTML and CSS and provides a lightweight tie-in for your code to produce visual animations with these templates.
+Whirled Peas offers templating inspired by HTML and CSS and provides a lightweight tie-in for your code to produce visual animations.

 ## Installation